tumcms/Open-Infra-Platform/DoxygenHelp.md

 More settings to be added can be found here: http://www.doxygen.nl/manual/index.html

-Important: when adding settingsthem in CMake, always use DOXYGEN_ before the standard doxygen tag, e.g. the doxygen tag "PROJECT_BRIEF" has to be "DOXYGEN_PROJECT_BRIEF" in the ConfigureDoxygen.cmake file.
+Important: when adding settings in CMake, always use DOXYGEN_ before the standard doxygen tag, e.g. the doxygen tag "PROJECT_BRIEF" has to be "DOXYGEN_PROJECT_BRIEF" in the ConfigureDoxygen.cmake file.

 ## Building the documentation
 In Visual studio, build "OpenInfraPlatform.GenerateDocumentation".
 This target can be found in Visual Studio under OpenInfraPlatform/Commands.